Premenstrual syndrome: Prognosis

 PMS is generally a stable diagnosis, with susceptible individuals experiencing the same symptoms at the same intensity near the end of each cycle for years.
 Treatment for specific symptoms is usually effective.
 Unsuccessful medical management of severe symptoms frequently indicates misdiagnosis.

 Perimenstrual breast pain is associated with fibrocystic breast changes.

 Even without treatment, symptoms tend to decrease in perimenopausal women, and induction of menopause through surgical removal of the ovaries is a treatment of last resort.
 However, those who experience PMS or PMDD are more likely to have significant symptoms associated with menopause, such as hot flashes.

 Epidemiology

 Over 90% of women report having some premenstrual symptoms, such as bloating, headaches, and moodiness.
 Mostly the symptoms are mild.

 Globally, about 20% of women of reproductive age have PMS that disrupts their everyday lives.
 Additionally, about 30% of women have mild or moderate symptoms related to their menstrual cycles that do not disrupt their everyday lives.

-Among females of reproductive age living in India, the prevalence of PMS is 43%, and in adolescents is even higher at almost 50%.